 - Cover a pie plate (23-cm diameter) with some room temperature butter and some sugar.

 - In a bowl, add the flour, sugar, eggs and vanilla essence, and using a fork or spatula, mix the ingredients together until you get a granulated mix, similar to the typical “crumble”.
 Set aside.

 - Peel and core the apples.
 Cut them in slices (1 cm thick approximately), and mix with the lemon juice.

 - Add the apples to the pie plate and cover with the dry ingredients mix.

 - With the help of a spoon, pour the melted butter over the mix.

 - Bake in the oven for 25 minutes, or until the edges and top are golden brown.

 - You can serve it warm or at room temperature.
 This crumble cake is not meant be served as a regular cake, and I would recommend using a large spoon.

 - ALTERNATIVES: You can add cinnamon, walnuts or orange zest to the flour mix for a bit of freshness.
 Serve it warm with a scoop of vanilla ice cream, delicious!
 Or if you dare, with some dulce de leche.
 No words to describe how good it is!

-- STORAGE: You can store it in the fridge for up to 3 days.
+- STORAGE: Store it in an air-tight container in the fridge for up to 3 days.